 (A) Within thirty days following the filing of an initiative or referendum petition, the secretary of state shall verify the validity or invalidity and sufficiency or insufficiency of the petition and the signatures on the petition pursuant to the requirements of this article.
 If the secretary of state determines that the petition contains insufficient valid signatures overall or with respect to the minimum number of counties as required by this article, the proponents shall be provided ten additional days to file a supplemental petition with valid signatures to cure the deficiency.
+If additional signatures are filed, the secretary of state shall determine their validity and sufficiency within ten days following the filing of the additional signatures.

-- (B) The Supreme Court of Ohio shall have original and exclusive jurisdiction over all challenges made to the secretary of state's determination as to the validity, invalidity, sufficiency or insufficiency of a petition and the signatures on a petition. - (C) A challenge to the secretary of state's determination of validity, invalidity, sufficiency or insufficiency of the petition and the signatures on the petition shall be filed with the Supreme Court within seven days after the secretary of state's determination.
+- (B) The Supreme Court of Ohio shall have original and exclusive jurisdiction over all challenges made to the secretary of state's determination as to the validity, invalidity, sufficiency or insufficiency of an initiative or referendum petition and the signatures on such petition. - (C) A challenge to the secretary of state's determination of validity, invalidity, sufficiency or insufficiency of the initiative or referendum petition and the signatures on such petition shall be filed with the Supreme Court within seven days after the secretary of state's determination.
 The Supreme Court shall hear and rule on a challenge within fourteen days after the filing of the challenge with the court.
-If the Supreme Court does not rule on the challenge within fourteen days after the filing of the challenge to the petition and the signatures, the petition and signatures shall be deemed to be valid and sufficient in all respects. - (D) If the Supreme Court determines the signatures are insufficient, additional signatures to the petitions may be filed with the secretary of state within ten days following the Supreme Court's ruling.
+If the Supreme Court does not rule on the challenge within fourteen days after the filing of the challenge to the petition or the signatures, the petition and signatures shall be deemed to be valid and sufficient in all respects. - (D) If the Supreme Court determines the signatures are insufficient, additional signatures to the petition may be filed with the secretary of state within ten days following the Supreme Court's ruling.
 If additional signatures are filed, the secretary of state shall determine their validity and sufficiency within ten days following the filing of the additional signatures. - (E) A challenge to the secretary of state's determination as to the validity, invalidity, sufficiency or insufficiency of the additional signatures shall be filed with the Supreme Court within seven days of the secretary of state's determination.
 The Supreme Court shall hear and rule on any challenges to the additional signatures within fourteen days of the filing of the challenge with the court.
 If the Supreme Court does not rule on the challenge within fourteen days of the filing of the challenge, the petition and signatures shall be deemed to be valid and sufficient in all respects.